AlBurns-MSFT/cmus-visualizer/README.md

 This code is an audio bar visualizer, pulling the raw audio from pulseaudio and rendering the visualzier using ncurses.
 Works in linux and many other unix distros.

 All credit for visualizer goes to https://github.com/dpayne/cli-visualizer.
 I modified an old version of his program as part of a learning exercise to dissect his program and cmus and then integrate them together.
+This is a few years old at least now so I would suggest cloning his repo and then integrating with cmus if that is what you desire.

 Before I forget to add a separate README, here are the instructions to only install this program:
 * install cmus (or clone from repo)